The Orlik-Solomon model for hypersurface arrangements: The Orlik-Solomon algebra of a hypersurface arrangement

-This deletion-restriction exact sequence splits with respect to the direct sum decomposition (\ref{eqdirectsumS}).
-Let $S$ be a stratum of $L$, then there are three cases: \begin{itemize} \item $S$ is not contained in $L_l$, then it is not a stratum of $L''$ but is a stratum of $L'$, and we just get an isomorphism
+This exact sequence splits with respect to the direct sum decomposition (\ref{eqdirectsumS}).
+For~$S$ a stratum of~$L$, there are three cases: \begin{itemize} \item ~$S$ is not contained in~$L_l$, then it is not a stratum of~$L''$ but is a stratum of~$L'$, and we just get an isomorphism

-\item $S$ is contained in $L_l$ but is not a stratum of $L'$, and we just get an isomorphism
+\item~$S$ is contained in~$L_l$ but is not a stratum of~$L'$, and we just get an isomorphism

-\item $S$ is contained in $L_l$ and is a stratum of $L'$, and we get a short exact sequence
+\item~$S$ is contained in~$L_l$ and is a stratum of~$L'$, and we get a short exact sequence

-\end{itemize} In any case, the maps in the short exact sequence are given by the same formulas as (\ref{eqdelres}).